jesperhoy/VueJSWebForms/README.md

     - `Options` - Vue options for the app in JavaScript format.
 Only used with simple in-line templates.
     - `Mount` - Boolean value (default true) indicating if a `<div>` tag with a random id should be generated and the Vue instance mounted to this.
     - `SquashWS` - Boolean value (default true) indicating if all white space in HTML templates should be squashed (sequences of space, `<LF>`, `<CR>`, `<Tab>` are replaced with a single space).

+    Events (server side):
+    - `PostBack(eventArgument)`- Raised when script in the Vue.js application calls `this.$options.PostBack(eventArgument)`.
+Note that the server control must have an `ID` attribute for this to be available.

 - **ServerTemplate**